qiise/MedLink/README.md

 Backend (Django)

-CRUD operations for forum posts and replies
+- CRUD operations for forum posts and replies

-Timestamps for posts and replies with timezone handling
+- Timestamps for posts and replies with timezone handling

-API endpoints for frontend integration
+- API endpoints for frontend integration

-Chatbot integration
+- Chatbot integration

 Frontend (React + TypeScript)

-User-friendly forum and mentorship interface
+- User-friendly forum and mentorship interface

-Dynamic navigation with protected routes based on authentication
+- Dynamic navigation with protected routes based on authentication

-Integration with backend API for real-time data updates
+- Integration with backend API for real-time data updates

-Smooth animations using Framer Motion
+- Smooth animations using Framer Motion

-Ability to connect with mentors
+- Ability to connect with mentors

 Technologies Used

-Backend: Django, Django REST Framework, SQLite (default, can be switched to other databases)
+- Backend: Django, Django REST Framework, SQLite (default, can be switched to other databases)

-Frontend: React, TypeScript, Tailwind CSS, Framer Motion
+- Frontend: React, TypeScript, Tailwind CSS, Framer Motion

-Getting Started

 Prerequisites

-Python 3.x
+- Python 3.x

-npm
+- npm

 Backend Installation